Extraltodeus/DistanceSampler/README.md

 The file "presets_to_add" can be easily edited to add/remove presets to the list.

-The presets are about how many times it will sample per step, either start high (s) and end low (e) so "s4e1" means 4 at start, 1 at the end (which gives Heun).
+The presets are about how many times it will sample per step, like start high (s) and end low (e) so "s4e1" means 4 at start, 1 at the end (which gives Heun).